superfive666/pulumi-dw/README.md

 # now you are ready to deploy aws resources using the predefined scripts
 ```

+After running the initialisation of the stack `sit`, duplicate the `Pulumi.dev.yaml` file and name it `Pulumi.sit.yaml`.
+Update the relevant Security Group IDs and the Subnet IDs in the duplicated file accordingly.

 Before doing deployment, the SSH private key (`app-mpdw-keypairs-sit.pem`) need to be pre-generated and stored onto the jump server for developer access:

 ```